 This course focuses on analyzing, interpreting and presenting data in the healthcare environment, in addition to basic project management concepts and tools.
 Students will be assigned a project which will be utilized to enhance understanding of both topics, as well as, expose students to real-life healthcare scenarios.
 PREQUISITES: 15 credit hours of HCA courses or approval of Chair of Healthcare Administration and STA 330.
 Mode of delivery: web-based.
 3 lecture hours.
-Summer semester.
+Alternating Summer and Winter terms each AY.